setiQuest/ML4SETI/README.md

 Similar to the signal above, we often see various signal types that our software is not specifically designed to detect.
-Thesea have various names like "squiggles", "pulsed", and "bright pixels".
+These have various names like "squiggles", "pulsed", and "bright pixels".

 We want to build classification models that are designed to find these "other" types of signals, which is what